NATO situation difficult but must focus on Russia, says Norway's defence minister

 Follow topic:

-OSLO, Jan 21 - The situation in NATO is difficult due to the crisis over Greenland, but western allies must remember their common adversary is Russia, which is increasing its military presence in the Arctic, Norway's defence minister said on Wednesday.
+OSLO, Jan 21 - NATO is facing difficult times due to the crisis over Greenland, but Western allies must remember their common adversary is Russia, which is increasing its military presence in the Arctic, Norway's defence minister said on Wednesday.

-"These are demanding times.
-The situation in NATO is difficult," Tore Sandvik told a meeting with foreign correspondents in Oslo.

-"The dimensional threat for the West, for NATO, (for) all members of NATO, still is Russia," he said.

 On land, Norway spies on military installations on the Kola Peninsula, which hosts about two-thirds of Russia's second-strike nuclear capabilities - its ability to answer a nuclear attack with its own.